[Amended 6-13-1981 by L.L. No. 4-1981]

 - FLOOR AREA, GROUND

-- The gross area within the exterior walls of the dwelling
+- The gross area within the outer boundaries of the exterior

 - An accessory dwelling on the same plot as the main building, for the temporary accommodation of guests of residents living in the main building of the plot without any cooking or dining facilities.